willzywiec/ppc64le/README.md

 * TensorboardX appears to not be working...

 ## Code Snippets
-Initial torch test shown below with one queued debug node.
+Initial torch test shown below on one debug node.

 ```
 Python 3.8.12 (default, Oct 12 2021, 13:02:29)